-Study objectives Key findings ✓ Litolomero: 0.0% or 0 households out of 121 ✓ Hinga: 27.8% or 102 households out of 369 i iiiigu.
-27.0% of 102 households out of 309 Participation in dried mushrooms trading/business: ✓ Kindimbachini: 61.3% or 281 households out of 458 ✓ Litolomero: 5.9% or 8 households out of 129 0) D : Hinga: 0.0% or 0 households out of 444 2) Processing D 41 4 4 1 o To identify and evaluate essing (boiling followed by sun-drying) methods of storage and ✓ Kindimbachini: 83.9% or 384 households out of 394 processing including ✓ Litolomero: 88.2% or 114 households out of 121 possible drying or other ✓ Hinga: 69.4% or 308 households out of 369 appropriate processing and packing methods; The main method of processing i mushrooms is boiling followed by sun-drying; rocess mushrooms across villages 3) Market a)To identify current Market outlets: mushrooms market outlets, Within the village and nearby villages of species preferred in the baha; besides there is a young man originating market and the respective rrently residing in Dar es Salaam; he buys dried prices, market demand for religious ground; he is a member of a religion fresh /dried goods and • ers to be vegetarian; being allowed to eat types of buyers (larger bulk egetables but never eat any meat. buyers or individuals); I market because everybody has access to plenty buyers of individuals), arkets are nearby villages of Hinga, Mbuli, Ngumbo, Litoho and Lu ✓ Hinga: They sell to the nearby villages of Lundu, Mbuli and Ngumbo The second second for the second and the state of t rooms value chain operating in Mbinga district, e study villages.
-It began spontaneously through town and rural women [Litumbandyosi and villages along Kitai-Ruanda-Lituhi road)]; the esentatives who are also linked to other retailers in town.
-During the mushroom season, the rural women send mushrooms via daily buses that arrive in Mbing a town at around 9:00 am; sales agents receives illers, leaving some portions for them also to sell on retail.
-Gross profit margin for sales agents is 317% and for retailers is 60% to arting from the scratch, already there is an • or learning opportunity for establishing commercialization of mushroom b)To identify bottle necks served across all villages; but this is much related to the mushroom pronounced in Kindimbachini du cology is the major problem across villages.
-This business; can be dried, there are losses due to rotting ecutive rains; another loss is due to foregone to fear of incurring losses once it is raining frequently vity due to clearing of forests for farmlands, es of clearing forest for farmlands, to a small naking; there are also frequent wild fires. ✓ The underlying cause of f clearing forests for farmlands, in the communities, is increasing human population. d inadequate agricultural extension services as ate cause of the problem an additional intermedit Tabbe of the problem
+Study objectives Key findings ✓ Litolomero: 0.0% or 0 households out of 121 ✓ Hinga: 27.8% or 102 households out of 369 , 1. a . ○ Participation in dried mushrooms t ✓ Kindimbachini: ✓ Kindimbachini:✓ Litolomero: 61.3% or 281 households out of 458 5.9% or 8 households out of 129 Hinga: 0.0% or 0 households out of 444 2) Processing inigu. \circ To identify and evaluate • Participation in mushrooms proces ssing (boiling followed by sun-drying) methods of storage and ✓ Kindimbachini: 83.9% or 384 households out of 394 processing including ✓ Litolomero: 88.2% or 114 households out of 121 possible drying or other ✓ Hinga: 69.4% or 308 households out of 369 appropriate processing T and packing methods; The main method of processing m practiced by 90% of those who pro- ushrooms is boiling followed by sun-drying; ocess mushrooms across villages 3) Market a)To identify current • Market outlets: mushrooms market outlets, species preferred in the market and the respective prices, market demand for fresh/dried goods and types of buyers (larger bulk buyers or individuals); Ndumbi and Mbaha; bes the village but currently mushrooms annually on that command follower mushrooms and other veg ✓ Litolomero: No internal mushrooms.
+The end mar Ngumbo, Litoho and Lun the village and nearby villages of Lituhi, sides there is a young man originating from residing in Dar es Salaam; he buys dried religious ground; he is a member of a religion rs to be vegetarian; being allowed to eat getables but never eat any meat. market because everybody has access to plenty rkets are nearby villages of Hinga, Mbuli, idumatu earby villages of Lundu, Mbuli and b)To identify bottle necks related to the mushroom business; though not directly involving the selection of the selection of in the FORVAC villages. rved across all villages; but this is much